AvinZarlez/unity-tools/README.md

 ### Open Unity Documentation
 Use the "Open Unity Documentation" command (`Cmd+'` on OSX or `Ctrl+'` on Windows and Linux) to open the Unity Documentation for the currently selected class.

+### Search Unity Documentation
+Added the pallet command "Search Unity Documentation" where you can quickly enter whatever you want to search for.

 ## Other resources

 Here are some other resources I recommend: